durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 on whether ``#partition``'s block evaluates to true.
 Next, each item in the newly created arrays is yielded with its original index to the block in a view.
-In order for ``#partition``'s block to evaluate to true or false for different kinds collections its block needs to be compatible with each kind of collection, but there is no one size fits all block because the data structures of the collections are quite different.
+In order for ``#partition``'s block to evaluate to true or false for different kinds collections its block needs to be compatible with each kind of collection.
+The problem is there is no one size fits all block because the data structures of the collections are quite different.
 Instead of defining a sorting method for each kind of collection that would have a unique block for ``#partition`` I created a unique proc for each kind of collection to use as ``#partition``'s block with that collection.